 specifications of all such projects must be submitted for review of compliance with the Americans with Disabilities Act (ADA) Standards.

-repair, or maintenance of heating, ventilation, and air conditioning systems or any alterations, additions, repair, or maintenance of a roof, are exempt from DCM Plan Review Fees; such projects
+repair, or maintenance of heating, ventilation, and air conditioning systems or any alterations, additions, repair, or maintenance of a roof, do not owe DCM Plan Review Fees;

 Permit Fee & Permit

 Re-Inspection Fee Calculation Worksheet